qualiture/git-env-branches/README.md

 The basics of this strategy is that each target environment (DEV, ACC and PROD) have its own branch, and features/bugfixes/etc are merged independently from each other into these "environment branches", from which they will be deployed to their respective environments:

-![Merging into environment branches](env-branching.png)
+![Merging into environment branches](env-branching.png) *Feature branches A and B, merged independently into the environment branches DEV, ACC and master.
+Image was drawn on a reMarkable.*

 When you have a small team and few longer-than-a-day running feature branches, it is somewhat manageable to have an understanding of what features have been merged to which environment.

-However, when the team is larger and is working on multiple feature branches and bugfixes simultaneously, it becomes virtually impossible to keep track of what has already been released to production, what could be released to production, and what is still in development.
-Especially during holidays or leaves the risk is high that certain features never make it to production as well...
+However, when the team is larger and working on multiple feature branches and bugfixes simultaneously, it becomes virtually impossible to keep track of what has already been released to production, what could be released to production, and what is still in development.
+Especially during holidays or leaves, the risk is high that certain features never make it to production as well...

-This resulted in the development of this small NPM package called `git-env-branches`.
+To mitigate that uncertainty, this small NPM package called `git-env-branches` was developed.
 For each locally available BitBucket/GitHub/GitLab repository, a developer could now check its merge state.

-NB: This is not limited to "environment branching strategy" only.
-Other strategies such as gitflow would also benefit from it.
-Also, if you are working with project branches, you could check those as well.
+> NB: Its functionality is not just limited to "environment branching strategy" only.
+Other, more "traditiojnal" strategies such as gitflow could also benefit from it.
+In addition, if you are working with project branches, you could check those as well.

 <!-- HOW IT WORKS -->
 ## How it works